cocagne/paxos/README.md

 understanding of both the essential Paxos algorithm as well as the practical considerations that must be taken into account for real-world use.

 Implementations in both Python and Java are provided.
-They are functionally identical and share the same unit tests.
-The unit tests are written in Python and may be used to excercise the Java implementation if a Jython interpreter is available.

 Implementations